rictic/code_swarm/README.markdown

 ## Getting the source code ##

-code_swarm is still a very young project.
-At the moment, the best way to get it going is to download the source code and build it.

 ### git ###

 A git fork of the main code_swarm repository is maintained at <http://github.com/rictic/code_swarm/tree/master>